 Most sim packs for 7-10 days can be purchased for 5 OMR.
 Make sure you turn off all your phone apps before you put the sim card in your phone so it doesn’t immediately use up all your data.

 Try and download the Waze application before your arrival in Oman.
+You will certainly utilise it during the next 7 days in Oman.

 The current exchange rate is 1 OMR (Omani rial) = USD $2.60.
 The rial is divided into 1000 baisa.